 It is acknowledged that as nutritious food, the meat and the animal’s organs encourage a healthy nervous system and brain function–increasing overall organ productivity and vitality.
 Bottom line: If a shark’s fins possessed the healing powers of the shark’s liver then perhaps it could be more active on human sex organs.

 So, despite the hype, I ask you to consider sticking to the oysters, chocolate-dipped fruit, and sparkling wine you originally planned.
-I think Marvin and Barry may help more than a plate of shark-endangering fin.
+I think Marvin and Barry may help more than a plate of a shark-endangering fin.